 Each participating local Government Council will need to facilitate the running of their Local Community Paint4Freedom Art Competition during a time that suits their own schedule from July 1st through to December 31st.

-Local Community Paint4Freedom Art Competitions can accept entries from Budding Amateur (15-17 yrs) and Amateur Artists only.
+Local Community Paint4Freedom Art Competitions can accept entries from Budding Amateur (15-17 yrs) and adult Amateur Artists only.

 We encourage each participating local Government Council to also host a Presentation Function, which if numbers are low, can be run as a light refreshment Morning or Afternoon Tea style function.